IBM/security-verify-reactjs-tutorial/README.md

 Login to your OpenShift cluster.
 Access the `IBM Cloud Dashboard > Clusters (under Resource Summary) > click on your OpenShift Cluster > OpenShift web Console`.
 Click the dropdown next to your username at the top of the OpenShift web console and select Copy Login Command.
 Select Display Token and copy the oc login command from the web console and paste it into the terminal on your workstation.
 Run the command to login to the cluster using `oc` command line.

-#### Deploy the weather microservice
+### 4. Deploy the weather service

 #### Get API key from Open Weather Map

 Sign up on https://openweathermap.org/api.
 Subscribe to the `Current Weather Data` and note the API Key.

 **Configure the API key for Open Weather API**

 Open the file `weather.service.ts` under `sources/weather-svc/src/services` in the repo you cloned earlier.
 Replace `<<apikey>>` in the line (shown below) with the API key for the Open Weather API you noted, and save the file.
 ```
 const url = 'https://api.openweathermap.org/data/2.5/weather?q=' + city + '&appid=<<apikey>>';
 ```

-On a terminal, Go to the `sources/weather-svc` directory in the clone repo folder.
+On a terminal, go to the `sources/weather-svc` directory in the clone repo folder.
 Run the below commands:
 ```
 oc new-project weather
 oc new-app . --name=weather-svc --strategy=docker